-The Company has entered into employment agreements with its Chief Executive Officer, Chief Operating Officer, President and Chief Financial Officer.
+The Company has entered into employment agreements with its Chief Executive Officer, Executive Chairman, Chief Operating Officer, Chief Financial Officer and Executive Vice President of Merchandising and Marketing.

 These employment contracts cover the key elements of the Company's executive compensation package, which consist of base salary, annual bonus and stock options or restricted stock, and cover severance and termination benefits.
 These employment agreements and the Company's policies with respect to each of the key elements of its executive compensation package are discussed below.
 In addition, while the elements of compensation described below are considered separately, the Compensation Committee also considers and reviews the full compensation package afforded by the Company to its executive officers, including insurance and other benefits.
-The Compensation Committee makes its determinations after receiving and considering the recommendations of the Company's Chief Executive Officer and after considering Mercer's recommendations and research.
-The Compensation Committee makes recommendations to the board of directors, which ultimately approves the executive compensation package for each year.
+The Compensation Committee makes its determinations after receiving and considering the recommendations of the Company's Chief Executive Officer and after considering recommendations and research of the independent compensation consultant.
+The Compensation Committee makes recommendations to the Board of Directors, which ultimately approves the executive compensation package for each year.